 3. Flashlight: Just as with the Bic lighters, go for something cheap and simple.
 Don’t worry about getting a pricy, high end flashlight as it’s not necessary.
 A cheap flashlight for a few dollars that can attach to your key-chain is all you need.
 You’ll want a flashlight in case the power goes out and you’re left in the dark.
 Have you ever had to walk down 10+ flights of stairs in perfect darkness?
 It’s not fun!
 You’ll also want a flashlight in the event that you’ve been trapped under ruble and can’t see what’s around you.
 If you find yourself in a SHTF situation, you’ll be happy you have one.

-4. Hand Gun + Extra Clips: If you live in an area where conceal carry is not an option, go for a good tactical knife, pepper spray, or some other self-defense item.
+4. Hand Gun + Extra magazine: If you live in an area where conceal carry is not an option, go for a good tactical knife, pepper spray, or some other self-defense item.
 Violence usually doesn’t break out right away after a disaster (as people aren’t desperate for the first week of a disaster) but good people will resort to violence with enough desperation.
 Keep in mind that your EDC is not just for a big disaster, it’s also for the day to day problems we may face.
 You could be mugged, caught up in the middle of a riot, or find yourself in a situation where someone else is being hurt… this is why you want a self-defense weapon.
-If you can get a gun, we suggest a Glock 19 Gen 4 and be sure to carry extra clips just in case.
+If you can get a gun, we suggest a Glock and be sure to carry an extra magazine just in case.